 Members

-It was agreed to have several co-chairs to take on a shared labour approach to the set up of the network and its future activities in 2019/20 and that these positions should be held by a mix of PS, academic and precariat staff.
-The following members have kindly agreed to take on the role of interim co-chairs:
+It was agreed to have several co-chairs to take on a shared labour approach to the set up of the network and its future activities and that these positions should be held by a mix of PS, academic and precariat staff.
+The following members have kindly agreed to take on the role of co-chairs:

 BAME Staff Network Co-Chairs: